1 to 5 Scale Survey Template

 - Lightening fast setup

-This 1 to 5 scale survey template uses a matrix satisfaction rating format — multiple parameters rated on the same 1-5 scale in a single view.
-Three screens: a multi-parameter matrix rating, an open-ended feedback field, and contact capture (name, email, phone).
-About 45 seconds.
+This 1 to 5 scale survey template uses a matrix satisfaction rating — multiple parameters rated on the same 5-point scale (Very Dissatisfied to Very Satisfied) in a single view.
+Five questions across 4 screens: a multi-parameter matrix, an open-ended feedback field, and contact capture (name, email, phone).
+Under a minute to complete.
 Built for teams that need multi-dimension satisfaction data without the survey length that usually comes with it.

 What Questions Are in This 1 to 5 Scale Survey Template?

-- "Any additional comments or feedback you'd like to share."
-(Open-ended text) — The qualitative layer.
+- “Any additional comments or feedback you’d like to share.” (open-ended) — The qualitative layer.
 Matrix ratings tell you which parameters score high and low; this question tells you why.
-"Food was great but the wait was 40 minutes" turns a 2/5 service speed rating into a specific operational fix.
-Feed open-ended responses into AI-powered feedback analytics to auto-tag themes at scale.
+“Service was great but the product arrived damaged” turns a low Quality rating into a specific operational fix.
+Feed open-ended responses into AI-powered feedback analytics to auto-tag themes at scale instead of reading hundreds of responses individually.

 When to Use a 5-Point Scale vs. Other Rating Scales